(A) Purpose

 The tenure and promotions committee

-recommendation shall be one supported by the majority of members.
-The chair of
+recommendation shall be supported by the majority of members.
+The chair of the

 tie.

-evaluation, may recommend to award or deny tenure and promotion to an assistant
+may recommend to award or deny tenure and promotion to an assistant professor;

-professor; and recommend to award or deny tenure to a full professor and will
+and recommend to award or deny tenure to a full professor and will forward its

-the recommendation of the tenure and promotions committee and formulate his/her
+recommendation of the tenure and promotions committee and formulate a

-own recommendation.
-The dean will forward the tenure and promotion
+recommendation.
+The dean will forward the tenure and promotion committee's

-committee's recommendation along with his/her own recommendation to the
+recommendation along with a recommendation to the provost, the candidate and

 herein.